Satay bee hoon

-Satay bee hoon is a dish invented by Singaporean due to cultural fusion between Malay or Javanese with the Teochew people who immigrated to Singapore.
+Satay bee hoon is a Singaporean dish.
+It was created due to cultural fusion of the Malays or Javanese with the Teochew people who immigrated to Singapore.
 Satay bee hoon sauce is a chilli-based peanut sauce very similar to the one served with satay.
 The satay sauce is spread on top of rice vermicelli.

 Ingredient

 The main ingredient of satay bee hoon is satay sauce.
 Cuttlefish, kang kong, bean sprouts, pork slices, prawns and cockles can be added to the vermicelli before spreading the sauce.